nenxuto/crispy-broccoli/README.md

 # crispy-broccoli

-A small single-binary Go CLI program that demonstrates a simple terminal UI using Bubble Tea and Bubbles.
+A playful single-binary Go CLI program demonstrating a tiny Bubble Tea TUI.

-What the program does
+Overview

+- On start the program prints a small broccoli ASCII-art banner.
-- On start it shows a small menu asking "What kind of Bubble Tea would you like to order?" with three choices:
+- It then displays a menu with three choices:
-  - Taro
+  - Enter Text
-  - Coffee
+  - Goof off
-  - Lychee
+  - Act a Fool

+Controls

-- You navigate with the arrow keys (or `j`/`k`) and press Enter to select.
+- Navigate with the arrow keys or `j`/`k`.

-- If you choose `Taro`, the program opens a second input UI that asks:
-  "What’s your favorite Pokémon?"

-  You can type a short answer (text input) then press Enter or Esc to quit that input UI and return.
-The program then exits and prints your original menu choice.
+- Press Enter to select an option.
+- Press Esc or Ctrl+C to quit.

+Behavior

+- Enter Text: opens a text-input UI (Bubbles textinput) prompting you to "Enter some important text".
+After pressing Enter the program prints the entered text and briefly pauses.
+- Goof off: prints "You chose to goof off!" and sleeps for 2 seconds, then exits.
+- Act a Fool: prints "You chose to act a fool!" and sleeps for 2 seconds, then exits.

-Usage (module-aware, recommended)
+Usage

-1. Ensure dependencies are present (downloads modules):
+Module-aware (recommended):

+1. Download dependencies:

 	go mod tidy